Tommy La Stella Player Props: Mariners vs. Brewers

-Tommy La Stella -- 0-for-1 in his most recent game -- will be in action for the Seattle Mariners against the Milwaukee Brewers, with Corbin Burnes on the hill, on April 17 at 9:40 PM ET.
+After going 0-for-1 in his last game, Tommy La Stella and the Seattle Mariners face the Milwaukee Brewers (who will start Colin Rea) at 9:40 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-1) against the Rockies.
+In his last game he had a hitless showing (0-for-1) against the Rockies.

 Tommy La Stella Game Info & Props vs. the Brewers